amreshk005/nexter/README.md

 3. SCSS
 4. FLEX BOX

-you can see it on live demo on <a href="https://amreshk005.github.io/nexter.github.io/">, you can download repo.
+<a href="https://amreshk005.github.io/nexter.github.io/">you can see it on live demo on</a>.

 ```
 you can download repo by